Today I want to show you the best writing tools I use to develop everything I publish, both in Content Fiesta as well as for my other clients.

 Also, the tool makes it dead easy to export your content in PDF, HTML, RTF, and DOC formats, among others.
 If you want to copy and paste your content into Google Docs (which is what I do) or WordPress, you only need to select the right option and you’re done.
 There’s no need to fix the formatting after you export your content, unlike other writing tools.

 Bear is the kind of tool that supports distraction-prone writers create content and nothing more.
-The best writing tool you can ask for, in my humble opinion.
+The best writing software you can ask for, in my humble opinion.

 Price: Free with premium plans: $1.49 per month or $14.99 per year.